What is the difference between a CPA vs. PA vs. EA?

 Comparative differences between a CPA vs. PA vs. EA

-While a Certified Public Accountant is certified by the state, an EA is federal government approved.
+While a Certified Public Accountant is certified by the state, an EA or enrolled agent is federal government approved.
 CPA’s are also more flexible in their responsibilities as opposed to the enrolled agent who is a tax sector accounting specialist.
 The CPA and PA act as a business, organization, or individual broad scope accountant, which means tackling all financial management and planning services for them.

 What is a CPA when representing clients to the revenue and taxation authority?